pjtunstall/mad/README.md

 Install Node dependencies: `npm install`.
 If it reports any vulnerabilities, `npm audit fix`, as directed.
 Then `node server.js` to run the server on port 3000.

+The server will log its IP address in the browser.
+To connect over a mobile hotspot, players can enter that address in their browser.

 # Progress

 The multiplayer Bomberman game is working.
-Just need to add a framework.
+We just need to add a framework.
 It seems a shame as it will, at best, have no effect for players.
 All we can hope is that the decline in performance will not be noticeable!
+We can start work on it in a dedicated feature branch.

 Notes: